MILESTONES: Brevard’s Carroll Distributing Marks 60 Years, Stresses Corporate Social Responsibility

 The local breweries are part of the Carroll scene, too, and beer from hometown breweries such as Intracoastal are extremely popular among Carroll’s customers.

-Of course, the top-selling beer for Carroll is, drum roll, please, Bud Lite, with Ultra nipping at its heels.
+Of course, the top-selling beer for Carroll is, drum roll, please, Bud Light, with Ultra nipping at its heels.
 No surprise here.

-In December, Carroll for the first time ventured into the liquor side of the industry with the addition of the portfolio of Cutwater, a San Diego craft distillery specializing in vodka, bourbon and tequila.
+In December, Carroll ventured into the liquor side of the industry for the first time with the addition of the Cutwater portfolio, a San Diego craft distillery specializing in vodka, bourbon, and tequila.

 Despite the decades that have passed, Carroll Distributing remains a family-run enterprise.
 Joanne Eubanks took over the helm after her stepdad Chad passed away.